cf-iperez/Recon-ASM/README.md

 # ReconASM
  Automated DNS tools for recon

-## Copy binaries
+## Binaries permissions

-Go to downloaded folder and copy the binaries in /usr/bin folder:
+Go to downloaded folder and get permissions to the binaries:
 ```
-sudo cp bin/* /usr/bin
 chmod +x Recon.sh
+chmod +x bin/*
 ```

 For execute, just run: